ATM2100/GuidedWalkThroughOfLinux/Guide.md

 The first two commands are supposed to show relative and absolute paths and delete more than one file at a time.
 Deleting directories requires flags that have caused much harm to many new Linux users over the years.

 #### -r, -f and -rf WARNING
 When you are removing individual files, you only have to make sure that you are removing the correct files.
 When you delete a directory, you should be careful not to delete anything important.
-Randomly copying `rm -rf` commands and pasting them into your terminal is a bad plan.
+Randomly copying `rm -rf` commands and pasting them into your terminal is a bad idea.
 Linux had to add countermeasures to the famous `rm -rf /` command that literally deletes your entire system.
 If you want to delete your entire system, there is a flag that you have to include: `--no-preserve-root`.
 The `-r` stands for recursive, which allows the `rm` command to delete files in directories and directories in directories.
 The `-f` flag forces the system to run the command on all the specified files and directories.
 The `-f` flag helps ensure you do not accidentally delete important files because you often need to include `-f` to delete said files.
 When these two flags are combined, you will delete all files and directories in the specified directory.
 Be careful when using `rm -rf`, and make sure it is doing what you want it to because there is no good way to get it back.

 ### Exercise Removing
 Start in `~/exercises/remove/`.